 Addiction is always a family system issue.
 The addict’s life revolves around their drug of choice (in this case, shopping) and the spouse’s life revolves around obsessing about the addict.
 Blaming the other person will just keep each party entrenched in their positions.
 If couples can shift from seeing the other as the problem to viewing addiction as the problem, they can work together to turn a chaotic relationship into a healthy marriage.

 Dealing with a spouse’s compulsive behaviors and addictions can put undeniable strain on a marriage.
 To explore your legal options, including reconciliation, we encourage you to speak with one of our compassionate family law attorneys.
-Please contact us today to schedule your free consultation.
+Please contact us today to schedule your initial consultation.
 There is no obligation and the information you share is completely confidential.